 c.
 Even if it’s beneficial to buy a property when the Ringgit is weak, you might also need to sell the property when the Ringgit is equally weak, or even weaker

 d.
 Sudden changes in the political climate can make Johor and other places in Malaysia unattractive to foreign buyers.
-Therefore, you might end up in a situation where you have difficulties to sell your property
+Therefore, you might end up in a situation where you have difficulties selling your property

-Johor Bahru is predicted to grow much the coming 10 years, with increasing investments from companies such as Microsoft and Coca Cola.
+Johor Bahru is predicted to grow much in the coming 10 years, with increasing investments from companies such as Microsoft and Coca-Cola.

 Property prices are way cheaper compared to those in Singapore for example.
 It’s generally cheaper in Johor and you’ll be able to save money on everything from groceries to petrol (if you have a car).

-This doesn’t scare many property investors, from example Singapore and China, who still grasp the chance to buy a cheaper property overseas.
+This doesn’t scare many property investors, for example, Singapore and China, who still grasp the chance to buy a cheaper property overseas.